glimmerjs/glimmer-playground/README.md

-# glimmer-repl
+# Glimmerjs Playground

+This project provides a an interactive development environment for people looking to try Glimmerjs.
-See it live at https://glimmer-playground.netlify.com
+See it live at [https://try.glimmerjs.com](https://try.glimmerjs.com).

 ## Prerequisites